 Attendance: Students are expected to attend every class.
 If a student has to miss class, he/she must contact the instructor prior to missing.
 Class attendance is vital to being successful in this class.
-Also, students must be self-motivated to keep up with the due dates, turn in assignments ON TIME, and take Exams as scheduled.
+Also, students must be self-motivated to keep up with the due dates, turn in assignments on time, and take exams as scheduled.

-Students are expected to be respectful to classmates, professor and themselves.
+Students are expected to be respectful to classmates, professor and themselves at all times.
 Students will be warned when using a phone inappropriately.
 A student will be removed from class if any disruption continues.